shoebot/shoebot/doc/source/commands.rst

   :param width: text width
   :param height: text height
   :param draw: Set to False to inhibit immediate drawing (defaults to False)
-  :rtype: Path object representing the text.
+  :return: Path object representing the text.

 .. py:function:: textmetrics(txt, width=None, height=None)

-  :rtype: the width and height of a string of text as a tuple (according to current font settings).
+  :return: the width and height of a string of text as a tuple (according to current font settings).

 .. py:function:: textwidth(txt, width=None)

   :param text: the text to test for its dimensions
-  :rtype: the width of a string of text according to the current font settings
+  :return: the width of a string of text according to the current font settings

 .. py:function:: textheight(txt, width=None)

   :param text: the text to test for its dimensions
-  :rtype: the height of a string of text according to the current font settings
+  :return: the height of a string of text according to the current font settings

 .. py:function:: lineheight(height=None)